-Before discussing the Historical markers, photos of which I have with me, I'll recap briefly our many other activities and accomplishments - and we provided him a book produced by the Army Corps of Engineers, enabling Noah to complete his project.
+Before discussing the Historical markers, photos of which I have with me, I'll recap briefly our many other activities and accomplishments -

 At the beginning of the year, we acquired from Greenburgh one of Anthony Radomski's leatherworks about Native American Tribes and after completing some repair work, we delivered it to Ardsley's Middle School principal (Stuart Horlacher).
 It is now on display in the Middle School's library.